devarjya27/CTF_writeups/niteCTF 2024/La Casa De Papel.md

 Author: Wixter_07

-Category: `Crypto`
+Category: Crypto

 Points: 50

 # My Solve
-Opening `chall.py` we can see that `practice convo` hashes our input with `secret` keeping this in mind lets move forward.
+Opening `chall.py` we can see that `practice convo` hashes our input with `secret`.
+Keeping this in mind lets move forward.
 ```
 def practice_convo(secret):
     message = input("Send a message: ")